-The Corporation currently has a small senior management group sufficient for its present stage of exploration and development activity.
 The Corporation's future growth and its ability to develop depend, to a significant extent, on its ability to attract and retain highly qualified personnel.
 The Corporation relies on a limited number of key employees, consultants and members of senior management, and there is no assurance that the Corporation will be able to retain such personnel.
 The loss of one or more key employees, consultants or members of senior management, if such persons are not replaced, could have a material adverse effect on the Corporation's business, financial condition and prospects.
 The Corporation currently does not have key person insurance on these individuals.

 To operate successfully and manage its potential future growth, the Corporation must attract and retain highly qualified engineering, managerial and financial personnel.
-The Corporation faces intense competition for qualified personnel in these areas, and there can be no certainty that the Corporation will be able to attract and retain qualified personnel.
+The Corporation faces intense competition for qualified personnel in these areas, and there can be no certainty that the

+Corporation will be able to attract and retain qualified personnel.
 If the Corporation is unable to hire and retain additional qualified personnel in the future to develop its properties, its business, financial condition and operating results could be adversely affected.